rvolden/C3POa/README.md

 Options:

 ```
   -p  directory to which all temporary files will be written.
+Also where your final consensus
-Defaults to your current directory.
+      file will end up.
+Defaults to your current directory

   -m  path to NUC.4.4.mat file (included in repository)